 Tips and Traps for SMSF’s

 Let’s face it, there’s no such thing as a DIY super fund as they’re often known.
-Even if you are a chartered accountant who can do your own set of accounts and tax return, you need an independent auditor to complete the audit and a specialist investment adviser to manage your superannuation investment portfolio.
+Even if you are a chartered accountant who can do your own set of accounts and tax returns, you need an independent auditor to complete the audit and a specialist investment adviser to manage your superannuation investment portfolio.
 Having your own SMSF means being the trustee and this role comes with a long list of responsibilities and harsh penalties for getting it wrong.
-If your fund is deemed “non complying”, the fund can be taxed 49% of the fund’s assets!
+If your fund is deemed “non-complying”, the fund can be taxed 49% of the fund’s assets!
 Most trustees engage financial planning and accounting professionals to ensure they meet the ATO’s compliance requirements and ensure they are maximising the use of their Super Fund.

-In setting up the fund, there’s a long list of things you need to get right upfront.
+In setting up the fund, there’s a long list of things you need to get right up front.
 These include: